StockManagementLabs/atum-stock-manager-for-woocommerce/README.md

 * Calculate sales calc synchronously when executing the calculated props tool.
 * Refactoring.
 * Updated JS dependencies and require node 16.
+* Get rid of the dates filter on the Suppliers List Table.
+* CSS adjustments.
+* Clean assets dir before compiling.
+* Adjusted error codes on the full export endpoint responses.

 **Fixes**